pcgrisha/docs.carpentries.org/topic_folders/instructor_development/community_discussions.md

 #### Checklists - Community Sessions

-Community sessions are organised and conducted through [the community session Etherpad](http://pad.carpentries.org/community-discussions).
+Community sessions are organised and conducted through [the community session Etherpad](https://pad.carpentries.org/community-sessions-2023).
 Many regional subcommunities use their own notetaking platform.
-Links to these can be found at the top of the Community Discussions Etherpad and are available in the relevant event on our Community Calendar.
+Links to these can be found at the top of the community session Etherpad and are available in the relevant event on our Community Calendar.

 ##### Before the Discussion Session

 - Sign on as close to the start time as you can.
 - Confirm that your fellow host is present (if there is one) and who will be leading/taking notes
 - (Optional) If a group is very large and you have a co-host, you can split the group in two, using the [Breakout Rooms feature in Zoom](https://docs.carpentries.org/topic_folders/communications/tools/zoom_rooms.html#information-for-event-hosts).
-- Copy the agenda from the bottom of the Etherpad to the space under your time slot
 - Lead the discussion
     - We recommend following the main points of the agenda, but feel free to let discussion go where people want.
 Not all the questions need to be answered by everyone.
     - You should not feel like *you* have to answer all the questions as the host - draw on the